HydroModPy/HydroModPy/docs/source/contribute.rst

 Where to look next
 ------------------

-- ``CONTRIBUTING.md`` (repository root) holds the deep reference for the CLI subcommands, the workspace layout, the TOML inheritance rules, the data managers, and the Pydantic config-system internals (``ParamLevel``, ``VisibleWhen``, validators, declaring a new config field).
+- :doc:`user_guide/config_reference/index` is the deep reference for every TOML section, with field types, defaults, validators, and the ``ParamLevel`` / ``VisibleWhen`` rules used to declare new fields.
+- :doc:`user_guide/data/index` covers the data managers (variables, providers, cache, custom data format).
+- :doc:`user_guide/concepts/workspace-layout` and
+  :doc:`user_guide/concepts/project-vs-run` document the workspace layout and the TOML inheritance contract.
 - :doc:`architecture/index` documents the package layout and the runtime handoff between modules.
 - :doc:`user_guide/driving-hydromodpy` lists the supported user APIs